It’s easy to fall in love with someone who’s broke. But if they’re in debt, that love won’t last.

 Here’s one big lesson I’ve learned from being on Housewives while also owning an insurance company: You don’t need money to fall in love, but you definitely need money to stay in love.

-I was reminded of this last week, when Match.com – you know, the dating site – released its Singles in America poll of 5,000 men and women.
+I was reminded of this when I saw that Match.com – you know, the dating site – had released its Singles in America poll of 5,000 men and women.
 They asked dozens of questions about finding the perfect mate, but I was most interested in what wasn’t in the answers.

 Namely, no one cared if their perfect mate was rich.
 Or even well off.